Explaining the Equine Dentist situation in the UK

 There is much confusion in the horse world about who is qualified and who is not and what horse dentists can and can’t do.
 This article is designed to clear the fog surrounding the area of equine dentistry and to dispel a few myths along the way.

 How do Equine Dentists become qualified?

 There are a number of equine dentistry procedures that are covered by the Veterinary Surgeons Act of 1966, that have been agreed to be made exempt from the Veterinary Act of 1966, for suitably qualified equine dentists

-Back in 2004, DEFRA approved two Refresher training Courses for experienced equine dentists.
+Back in 2004, DEFRA and the RCVS approved two Refresher training Courses for experienced equine dentists.
 Those individuals who successfully completed either of these courses will be issued with a ‘certificate of exemption’ from DEFRA, and entered on a list of qualified equine dentists when the legislation comes into force.
 The two courses approved are run by ourselves, the WorldWide Association of Equine Dentistry (WWAED) and the British Equine Veterinary Association (BEVA).

 As you will see from the snapshot from the DEFRA website below, both courses have equal standing.
 However, DEFRA have not maintained a single definitive list of qualified equine dentists, and so you need to look at the WWAED website for our category 2 qualified dentists and the BEVA website where they maintain their own.